Skip to main content

 Taxation, Victims of Crime and Leniency, Incorporated, exempt from state, county and municipal sales and use taxes

-This bill would exempt Victims of Crime and Leniency, Incorporated, from any state, county, and municipal sales and use taxes.
+SB141 would exempt Victims of Crime and Leniency, Incorporated from all state, county, and municipal sales and use taxes in Alabama.

 Subjects